jamesgrams/pull-up-flash/README.md

     * On Mac and Linux, you will likely have to make the file executable.
     * On linux, if you run from the GUI by double clicking the file, you likely won't see a window, but it will still install!
 2. Open/run the file.
 If using the non-standalone version, you can run the file again to uninstall.
+    * On Mac, you may need to grant Accessibility permission.
+This is to allow Pull Up Flash to bring windows to the front.
+    * On Linux, you will be prompted for your root password (only in installer mode), in order to add your program as a startup service.
 3. Install the [Chrome Extension](https://github.com/jamesgrams/pull-up-flash-extension) in your browser.

 ### Additonal Notes